joshdutcher/software-development-standards/guiding_principles.md

-# Company Development Standards - Guiding Principles
+# \[Company\] Development Standards - Guiding Principles

-The goal of Company's Guiding Principles for software development is to provide principles and patterns of software architecture to be followed by developers across different projects and languages.
+The goal of \[Company\]'s Guiding Principles for software development is to provide principles and patterns of software architecture to be followed by developers across different projects and languages.
 It is like a style guide but for software patterns and practices rather than specific languages; it is more philosophical and abstract in nature.

 ### Vocabulary